 However, the bigger issue has been that we do not know where in Ulster (Northern Ireland) HANNAN came from.
 It was only recently discovered he did not come from Cork, Clare or Limerick as had been the family story.
 Through DNA match we discovered an older brother of Thomas named John, from Ulster.
 John was six years older than Thomas.
-Judging the number of kids future generations had, had to fathom that they are the only two kids in this family.
-What happened to the rest of them?
+Judging by the number of kids in future generations, it is unlikely they are the only two kids in this family.
+No others have been found as of yet.
 Below see the two brothers, each having nine children all in Dundee.

-We have named John and Thomas' father Neil because that is the name of Thomas' first born male and he is the first born male of the two brothers kids as well.
-That has been the established tradition; first male gets named after the paternal grandfather.
-In our German lines it is first born male gets father's name.
-So Neil Hannan is a guess.
-Note that John's first born is Daniel, and that Thomas' second born is named Daniel.
-Why didn't John name his first born Neil?
-We do see Daniel continuously in the tree down to Leo Daniel (1922).
+We have named John and Thomas' father Neil because that is the name of Thomas' first born male and he is the first born male of the two brothers' kids as well.
+That has been the established tradition; first male of the next generation gets named after the paternal grandfather.
+In our German lines it is the first born male who gets the father's name.
+So Neil Hannan is a guess based on tradition.
 The name Neil does not show up again in any of the dozens of children born thereafter.
 Following this naming tradition we could assume, for the time being, that Neil's father's name is likely going to be John.

 John's wife, Helen Mina's (Minna, Milner) parents were both from Omagh, Tyrone.
-We see down the tree that one son, James Hannan (born Dundee 1867-1947) married Ann Slavan born in Dundee and her family also comes from Tyrone near Omagh.
+We see down the tree that one son, James Hannan (born Dundee 1867-1947) married Ann Slaven who was born in Dundee and her family also comes from Tyrone near Omagh.
 The Hannans are connected at least by marriage to Tyrone and we know that for sure.
 Whether that is our line's place of origin is still up in the air.